Analogs of spontaneous emission and lasing in photonic time crystals

+the variation of $|I_\alpha(k)|$ inside the gap (Fig.~\ref{fig:Fig2}a) directly reflects the increase of $\sqrt{\mathrm{PF}_\alpha}$.
+Thus, the enhancement of the antisymmetric contribution to the kDOS originates from the growing non-orthogonality of the two in-gap modes near the exceptional points at the edges of the momentum gap.

-To implement the unit cell of the PTC, a metallic split ring resonator (SRR) was patterned onto a printed circuit board.
-Within this unit cell, we incorporated a varactor— an element whose capacitance changes when the voltage across it is varied.
+To implement the unit cell of the PTC, a metallic split-ring resonator (SRR) was patterned onto a printed circuit board.
+Within this unit cell, we incorporated a varactor—an element whose capacitance changes when the voltage across it is varied.
 By applying a DC-biased AC voltage to the varactor, the resonant characteristic of the unit cell can be time-periodically modulated.
 To build a PTC, we inserted an array of 12 unit cells into the waveguide.
-To verify the predicted LDOS enhancement at the momentum gap frequency, we excite the PTC with broadband white noise arising from Johnson–Nyquist thermal fluctuations along with residual technical noise.
-These fluctuations plays the role of a bath of classical emitters distributed throughout the PTC.
-The measured radiated-power spectrum, which is proportional to the spontaneous emission decay rate, matches, with high fidelity, the LDOS profile obtained from our non-Hermitian Floquet theory.
+Further details of the fabricated LC resonator and the experimental setup are provided in Supplementary Material D. To verify the predicted LDOS enhancement at the momentum-gap frequency, we operate the PTC with no coherent input; the only drive is broadband white noise arising from Johnson–Nyquist thermal fluctuations together with residual technical noise.
+These fluctuations act as spatially distributed, broadband noise sources that probe the linear response of the PTC.
+The measured noise-driven radiated spectrum directly follows the LDOS lineshape predicted by non-Hermitian Floquet theory, providing an experimental proxy for the frequency dependence of the spontaneous-emission rate in the weak-coupling limit.

 Figure~\ref{fig:Fig3}a shows an experimentally measured map of the oscillation power at the momentum gap frequency as a function of the modulation power and frequency.
-Once the modulation power exceeds the intrinsic loss in the PTC, varactor nonlinearity drives the system into a saturated oscillating (lasing) regime that lies beyond the scope of linear Floquet analysis, as discussed later.
+Once the modulation crosses threshold, the array exhibits self-oscillation; in the above-threshold regime the varactor nonlinearity becomes essential and leads to saturation, beyond linear Floquet theory.
 We begin by analyzing the linear regime, where the Floquet description remains valid.
-To ensure operation within this linear, lossy response regime, we systematically reduced the modulation power below the oscillation threshold, recorded the radiated power spectral density or correspondingly the spectrally resolved LDOS (Fig.~\ref{fig:Fig3}b, g).
+To ensure operation within this linear, lossy response regime, we systematically reduced the modulation power below the oscillation threshold and recorded the radiated power spectral density, which corresponds to the spectrally resolved LDOS (Fig.~\ref{fig:Fig3}b, g).